 Aaron is a 1987 graduate of Millersville University.
 Following graduation, he taught grades six through eight in the School District of Philadelphia for 12 years.
 During that time, he earned a Master's Degree in Education from Temple University.
 While teaching, Aaron attended evening classes at the Beasley School of Law at Temple University where he made the Dean's List and earned honors in Trial Advocacy and Research and Writing.
-Aaron began his legal career as an associate with Mayers, Mennies & Sherr, in Blue Bell, Pennsylvania, where he primarily focused on defending Pennsylvania municipalities in areas of civil rights law, premises liability, land use, and automobile liability.
+Aaron began his legal career as an associate with a Blue Bell, Pennsylvania law firm, where he primarily focused on defending Pennsylvania municipalities in areas of civil rights law, premises liability, land use and automobile liability.

 A Philadelphia County Court of Common Pleas trial court has held that damages for legal malpractice claims sounding in breach of contract are limited to the legal fees the plaintiff paid to his attorney.

 Law Alerts January 1, 2012

 Typically, the measure of damages for breach of contract claims includes consequential damages to the extent such damages were reasonably foreseeable and contemplated by the parties at the time the contract was entered into.
 The trial court in this..., Case Law Alert - 1st Qtr 2012